nlohmann/json/doc/mkdocs/docs/features/macros.md

 ## `JSON_ASSERT(x)`

-This marco controls which code is executed for runtime assertions of the libraries.
+This macro controls which code is executed for runtime assertions of the libraries.

 !!! info "Default behavior"